Is Lyme Disease Stealing Your Child’s Childhood?

 Feb 14

-Childhood Lyme disease doesn’t just make children sick—it can take their confidence, their joy, and the childhood they should be living.
-It can affect attention, mood, and energy long before it is recognized as an infection—often altering development in ways that are easy to miss and hard to measure.
+Untreated Lyme disease in kids doesn’t just make children sick—it can affect behavior, learning, confidence, and the childhood they should be living.
+Childhood Lyme disease may affect attention, mood, energy, and school performance long before it is recognized as an infection.
+These challenges are increasingly recognized within broader discussions of pediatric Lyme disease.

 The Invisible Losses of Childhood Lyme Disease